 - Federal and state tax credits for making energy efficient upgrades.
 To find out the incentives your state offers, visit the Database of State Incentives for Renewables and Efficiency.

 - Reap the benefits of cost savings on monthly energy bills.

-- Renewable energy and energy efficient upgrades use little-to-no energy created by burning fossil fuels – reducing your carbon footprint.
+- Renewable energy and energy efficient upgrades such as solar panels use little-to-no energy created by burning fossil fuels – reducing your carbon footprint.

 - When you sell, you may get more money.
 Many home buyers are looking for eco-friendly home features.

 Before starting a project and pursuing a LEED certification, there are additional factors to consider.
 Account for these before deciding to pursue a certification.

 According to the GreenHome Institute, the minimum average cost for a LEED-certified home is around $3,000.
 The cost can vary depending on the builder you’re working with and the size of your home.

 Note that the opportunity to save on energy bills with energy-efficient upgrades helps justify the cost of certifying.
 A LEED certification can quickly pay for itself over the course of a couple years.